awsdocs/aws-java-developer-guide/doc_source/examples-lambda.rst

 **Code**

-The following Java code example demonstrates how to retrieve a list of function names.
+The following Java code example demonstrates how to retrieve a list of Lambda function names.

 .. literalinclude:: lambda.java1.list.main.txt
    :language: java